-Fig. 4.
-Statistics obtained with ECMPR-rigid over a large number of trials.
-The percentage of correct matches and relative errors in rotation and translation are shown as a function of the ground-truth rotation angle between the set of data points and the set of model points, in the presence of outliers.
-All of the runs of the algorithm were initialized with a zero rotation angle.
-The three plots correspond to the means (central curves) and to the means +/- the standard deviation (upper and lower curves) computed over 1,000 trials. (a) Correct matches. (b) Error in rotation.
+Figure 4: Statistics obtained with ECMPR-rigid over a large number of trials.
+The percentage of correct matches, and relative errors in rotation and translation are shown as a function of the rotation angle between the data and the model points, in the presence of outliers.
+The plots correspond to the means (central curves) and to the means +/- the standard deviation (upper and lower curves) computed over 1,000 trials.

-In all of these experiments, we considered 15 model points, corresponding to the clusters' centers in the mixture model, as well as 25 observations: 15 inliers and 10 outliers.
-The inliers are generated from the model points: They are rotated, translated, and corrupted by noise.
+of ICP using random sampling.
+These experiments are summarized in Table 1 and on Fig. 2 and Fig. 4.
+In all these experiments we considered 15 model points corresponding to the clusters' centers in the mixture model, as well as 25 observations: 15 inliers and 10 outliers.
+The inliers are generated from the model points: they are rotated, translated, and corrupted by noise.
 All the outliers in all the experiments are drawn from a uniform distribution spanning the bounding box of the set of observations.